tomohisa/dcb-events.github.io/docs/examples/event-sourced-aggregate.md

 ## Challenge

-The goal is to implement an Event-Sourced Aggregate that works with a DCB compliant [Event Store](../glossary.md#event-store)
+The goal is to implement an Event-Sourced Aggregate that works with a DCB compliant <dfn title="Specialized storage system for Events that ensures they are stored sequentially and can be retrieved efficiently">Event Store</dfn>

 ## Traditional approaches